Reading: why it’s good for children

 - Hold your child close or on your knee while you read so your child can see your face and the book.

-Adapting reading activities for older children
+Adapting reading activities for older children or children with diverse abilities

 As your child gets older and is learning to read, encourage them to use their finger to trace words as you read them or to point out letters and words.
 You can even play ‘find the letters and words’, especially the letters in your child’s name.